ryantd42/NY-Legislative-Git/2023/S3104A-2023/bill.md

- CONCLUSION  OF  SUCH  PROCEEDINGS, SHALL NOT PERMIT A COPY OF ANY OF THE DOCUMENTS RELATING TO SUCH PROCEEDINGS TO BE TAKEN OR SEEN BY ANY PERSON OTHER THAN THE RESPONDENT, THE  ATTORNEY  FOR  THE  CHILD,  AN  ATTORNEY EMPLOYED  BY  THE  PRESENTMENT  AGENCY,  OR  AN OFFICIAL EMPLOYED BY THE PROBATION SERVICE, EXCEPT BY ORDER OF THE COURT.
+ CONCLUSION  OF  SUCH  PROCEEDINGS, SHALL NOT PERMIT A COPY OF ANY OF THE DOCUMENTS RELATING TO SUCH PROCEEDINGS TO BE TAKEN OR SEEN BY ANY PERSON OTHER THAN THE RESPONDENT, THE  ATTORNEY  FOR  THE  CHILD,  AN  ATTORNEY
-  5. NOTWITHSTANDING  THE  PROVISIONS  OF  SUBDIVISION  THREE  OF  THIS SECTION,  AN OFFICER OF THE COURT, OR HIS OR HER CLERK, SHALL NOT PERMIT
- S. 3104  3
+ S. 3104--A  3

+ EMPLOYED  BY  THE  PRESENTMENT  AGENCY,  OR  AN OFFICIAL EMPLOYED BY THE PROBATION SERVICE, EXCEPT BY ORDER OF THE COURT.
- ACCESS OF ANY PERSON TO A RECORD WHICH HAS  BEEN  EXPUNGED  PURSUANT  TO SECTION 375.1 OR SECTION 375.2 OF THIS ARTICLE.
+  5. NOTWITHSTANDING  THE  PROVISIONS  OF  SUBDIVISION  THREE  OF  THIS SECTION, AN OFFICER OF THE COURT, OR HIS OR HER CLERK, SHALL NOT  PERMIT ACCESS  OF  ANY  PERSON  TO A RECORD WHICH HAS BEEN EXPUNGED PURSUANT TO SECTION 375.1 OR SECTION 375.2 OF THIS ARTICLE.
   6. A VIOLATION OF THIS SECTION SHALL CREATE  A  CAUSE  OF  ACTION  FOR CIVIL DAMAGES OF UP TO ONE THOUSAND DOLLARS.
   §  2.
 The section heading and subdivisions 1 and 2 of section 354.1 of
  the family court act, the section heading as added by chapter 920 of the laws of 1982 and subdivisions 1 and 2 as amended by chapter 810  of  the laws  of 2021, are amended and two new subdivisions 8 and 9 are added to read as follows:
   Retention and destruction of fingerprints; DNA AND OTHER GENETIC MATE- RIAL of persons alleged to be juvenile delinquents.
-  1. If  a  person  whose  fingerprints, palmprints or photographs were taken pursuant to section 306.1 OF THIS ARTICLE  or  WHO  was  initially fingerprinted  as  a  juvenile  OR ADOLESCENT offender and the action is subsequently removed to a family court pursuant to article seven hundred twenty-five OR ARTICLE SEVEN HUNDRED TWENTY-TWO of the  criminal  proce- dure  law  is  adjudicated to be a juvenile delinquent for a felony, the family court shall forward or cause to be forwarded to the  division  of criminal  justice  services  notification  of such adjudication and such related information as may  be  required  by  such  division,  provided, however,  in  the case of a person twelve years of age such notification shall be provided only if the act upon which the adjudication  is  based would constitute a class A or B felony.
+1. If  a  person whose  fingerprints,  palmprints  or  photographs were taken pursuant to section 306.1 OF THIS ARTICLE or WHO was initially  fingerprinted  as  a juvenile  OR  ADOLESCENT offender and the action is subsequently removed to a family court pursuant to article seven hundred twenty-five OR ARTI- CLE SEVEN HUNDRED TWENTY-TWO of the criminal procedure  law  is  adjudi- cated  to  be a juvenile delinquent for a felony, the family court shall forward or cause to be forwarded to the  division  of  criminal  justice services  notification of such adjudication and such related information as may be required by such division, provided, however, in the case of a person twelve years of age such notification shall be provided  only  if the  act upon which the adjudication is based would constitute a class A or B felony.
   2. If a person whose  fingerprints,  palmprints  or  photographs  were taken  pursuant  to  section  306.1 OF THIS ARTICLE or WHO was initially fingerprinted as a juvenile OR ADOLESCENT offender  and  the  action  is subsequently  removed  to family court pursuant to article seven hundred twenty-five OR ARTICLE SEVEN HUNDRED TWENTY-TWO of the  criminal  proce- dure  law  has  had all petitions disposed of by the family court in any manner other than an adjudication of juvenile delinquency for a  felony, but  in  the case of acts committed when such person was twelve years of age [which would constitute] OTHER  THAN  AN  ADJUDICATION  OF  JUVENILE DELINQUENCY  FOR  a  class  A or B felony [only], all such fingerprints, palmprints, photographs, and copies thereof, and all information  relat- ing  to  such  allegations  obtained by the division of criminal justice services pursuant to section 306.1 OF THIS ARTICLE  shall  be  destroyed forthwith.
 The  clerk of the court shall notify the commissioner of the division of criminal justice  services  and  the  heads  of  all  police departments  and law enforcement agencies having copies of such records, who shall destroy such records without unnecessary delay.
   8. WHEN A PERSON WHOSE FINGERPRINTS, PALMPRINTS  OR  PHOTOGRAPHS  WERE TAKEN  PURSUANT TO SECTION 306.1 OF THIS ARTICLE AND WHO IS SUBSEQUENTLY ADJUDICATED A JUVENILE DELINQUENT FOR A FELONY, BUT IN THE CASE OF  ACTS COMMITTED WHEN SUCH PERSON WAS TWELVE YEARS OF AGE OTHER THAN AN ADJUDI- CATION  OF  JUVENILE DELINQUENCY FOR A CLASS A OR B FELONY, AND THE CASE IS EXPUNGED PURSUANT TO SECTION 375.1 OR SECTION 375.2 OF THIS  ARTICLE, ALL  FINGERPRINTS,  PALMPRINTS, PHOTOGRAPHS, AND RELATED INFORMATION AND COPIES THEREOF OBTAINED PURSUANT TO SECTION 306.1 OF THIS ARTICLE IN THE POSSESSION OF THE DIVISION OF  CRIMINAL  JUSTICE  SERVICES,  ANY  POLICE DEPARTMENT,  LAW  ENFORCEMENT  AGENCY  OR  ANY  OTHER  AGENCY  SHALL  BE DESTROYED FORTHWITH.
-THE  DIVISION  OF CRIMINAL JUSTICE SERVICES SHALL NOTIFY THE AGENCY OR AGENCIES WHICH FORWARDED FINGERPRINTS TO SUCH DIVI- SION PURSUANT TO SECTION 306.1 OF THIS ARTICLE OF  THEIR  OBLIGATION  TO DESTROY THOSE RECORDS IN THEIR POSSESSION.
+THE DIVISION OF  CRIMINAL  JUSTICE  SERVICES  SHALL NOTIFY THE AGENCY OR AGENCIES WHICH FORWARDED FINGERPRINTS TO SUCH DIVI-
-  9. IF ANY DNA OR OTHER GENETIC MATERIAL WAS OBTAINED FROM A JUVENILE BY ANY LAW ENFORCEMENT OFFICER OR OTHER PUBLIC  SERVANT  ACTING  IN  THE
- S. 3104  4
+ S. 3104--A  4

+ SION  PURSUANT  TO  SECTION 306.1 OF THIS ARTICLE OF THEIR OBLIGATION TO DESTROY THOSE RECORDS IN THEIR POSSESSION.
- COURSE  OF  HIS OR HER OFFICIAL DUTIES OR BY A STATE OR LOCAL GOVERNMENT ENTITY, OTHER THAN DNA OR OTHER GENETIC MATERIAL OBTAINED IN  CONNECTION WITH A PARENTAGE OR RELATED PROCEEDING OR A JUVENILE OFFENDER OR ADOLES-
+  9. IF ANY DNA OR OTHER GENETIC MATERIAL WAS OBTAINED FROM A JUVENILE BY ANY LAW ENFORCEMENT OFFICER OR OTHER PUBLIC  SERVANT  ACTING  IN  THE COURSE  OF  HIS OR HER OFFICIAL DUTIES OR BY A STATE OR LOCAL GOVERNMENT ENTITY, OTHER THAN DNA OR OTHER GENETIC MATERIAL OBTAINED IN  CONNECTION WITH A PARENTAGE OR RELATED PROCEEDING OR A JUVENILE OFFENDER OR ADOLES-